 Love ’em or hate ’em, the Kardashians are everywhere.
 The family’s obsessive need to be in the spotlight fuels their careers, but their ignorance pisses a lot of people off, too.
-From Kendall Jenner’s controversial Pepsi commercial to Khloé Kardashian’s Indigenous headdresses, the Kardashians continue to show how downright offensive they can be.
-Here’s the times the famous fam got it oh-so wrong.
+From Kendall Jenner’s controversial Pepsi commercial to Khloé Kardashian’s Indigenous headdresses, here are all the times the famous fam have been called out.

 The Kardashians have a long history of promoting disordered eating (see: their penchant for taking money to promo appetite-suppressing lollipops and diet teas on Instagram), so we weren’t surprised by a recent exchange Kim posted to her IG stories.
 In the video, Kendall comments on Kim’s body saying, “No, I’m really concerned, I don’t think you’re eating.
 Like, you look so skinny.”
 Kim replies: “What?!
 Oh my God, thank you.”
 Khloé joins in, calling Kim’s waist “anorexic” and her arms “pin-thin,” which, to be clear, Khloé thinks looks “amazing.”
 The disturbing conversation glorifies disordered eating and unhealthy body standards.
 Say it with us, now, Kardashians: Being called “anorexic” is NOT a compliment.
 Oh, and also, sharing your weight—as Kim did in a later video, saying she’s “not that skinny”—can be incredibly triggering for people with eating disorders, so stop that too.

 When Kim K defended her braids as “cultural inspiration”